dougie-r2/dougie-r2/README.md

 Interested in Data Analysis :game_die: Fianance:chart:, Aquaecosystem:dolphin::tropical_fish:

 Academic Books I liked :books:
+* Introduction of Linear Algebra by Gilbert Strang
 * Statistical Rethinking by Ricahrd McElreath
 * The Theory That Would Not Die by Sharon McGrayne
 * Bayesian Statistics the Fun Way by Will Kurt